• Skip to main content

 Burr Trail Road

-It’s a paved road that leads from Boulder to Capitol Reef and one of the most scenic backroads in America.
-It was like a combination of all the southern Utah parks, without the crowds!
+The Burr Trail is paved from the town of Boulder to the Capitol Reef boundary, and it is one of the most scenic backroads in America.
+It felt like a combination of all the southern Utah parks rolled into one — without the crowds.

-We took a dirt road to the Waterpocket Fold.
-The Fold defines Capitol Reef National Park.
-Its a buckle in the earth’s surface, about 100 miles long, going north/south to Lake Powell from Thousand Lakes.
+We followed a dirt road to the Waterpocket Fold, the great geologic wrinkle that defines Capitol Reef National Park.
+It is a buckle in the earth’s crust roughly 100 miles long, running north to south from Thousand Lake Mountain down toward Lake Powell.

 Grosvenor Arch

-There wasn’t anyone there, so we enjoyed a walk around the arches.
+There was no one else around, so we enjoyed a quiet walk beneath the arches.

 Escalante

 The town of Escalante was settled in 1875.
-Its was named after Silvestre Velez de Escalante, an explorer who attempted to find a route from New Mexico to the missions in California.
-He never made it to Escalante, but members of John Wesley Powell’s expedition suggested the settlement be named in honor of Escalante.
-Sandy’s niece Tabitha has lived here for a number of years.
-We really enjoyed Escalante.
-There were a handful of very good places to eat like i.d.k. barbecue and Circle D Eatery.
+It was named for Silvestre Vélez de Escalante, a Franciscan missionary who, in 1776, sought a route from New Mexico to the missions of California.
+He never actually reached this spot, but members of a later John Wesley Powell survey expedition suggested the settlement be named in his honor.
+Sandy’s niece Tabitha has lived here for a number of years, and we thoroughly enjoyed our visit.
+For such a small town, Escalante has a handful of very good places to eat, including IDK Barbecue and Circle D Eatery.

 Pine Creek

-We hiked the Pine Creek Trail and only came across 2 other people after hiking miles, which has been a rarity in our travels.
-The trail is in the Box-Death Hollow Wilderness Area.
+We hiked the Pine Creek Trail and passed only two other people in miles of walking — a rare kind of solitude, even in our travels.
+The trail runs through the Box-Death Hollow Wilderness Area.

-The Pine Creek Trail was a great opportunity for Jake to stretch his legs.
-He thoroughly enjoyed himself turning over river rocks during water crossings and chasing lizards on the trail.
-He got a bath when we got home.
+The Pine Creek Trail was a great chance for Jake to stretch his legs.
+He had a wonderful time turning over river rocks at the water crossings and chasing lizards along the trail — and earned a bath when we got home.

 Sandy enjoyed catching up with Tabitha.